Lathe Cut Vinyl Records

 Avoid clipping or heavy limiting — dynamic mixes cut better.

-Keep bass centered below ~150 Hz.
+Keep bass centered below approximately 150 Hz.

 Avoid extreme stereo width — check your mix in mono.